Law Offices of Allen Farshi

 Example: An injured homeowner slips on a banana peel on the common swimming pool deck and breaks his leg.
 The homeowner then files a claim against the HOA and its board members asserting that his injuries were caused by the HOA failing to properly maintain the pool deck.
 If the court finds that the HOA knew of the problem, and ignored it, the HOA as a whole might be liable for damages.
 However, an individual board member will not be liable unless it’s shown that the board member caused the poor maintenance of the pool deck by acting in a manner not consistent with the best interests of the HOA — for example, if the board member maliciously threw banana peels on the pool deck, or voted to limit clean-up on the deck surface because the board member personally liked treading on filthy surfaces.

-CONDOMINIUM AND HOA LAWYER
+CONDOMINIUM AND HOA LAW

 REAL ESTATE LAW AND LITIGATION

-REAL ESTATE PARTNERHIP DISPUTES
+REAL ESTATE PARTNERSHIP DISPUTES

 Tel: (310) 882 6500 12121 Wilshire Blvd.
 Suite 810

-Tel: (818) 666 3183
+Tel: (818) 666 3183 15303 Ventura Blvd.Suite 900

 REAL ESTATE LAW